 |Five giraffes at the river’s edge.|

-No, we’re not obsessed with the “numbers’ but we’re definitely determined to keep our lipids, blood pressure, blood sugar levels and weight at a level of optimum wellness for our ages.
+No, we’re not obsessed with the “numbers’ but we’re definitely determined to keep our lipids, blood pressure, blood sugar levels, and weight at a level of optimum wellness for our ages.

 |Zebras coming down the steep hill to the Crocodile River.|

-No doubt, I’d had my share of medical ups and down these past several years.
+No doubt, I’d had my share of medical ups and downs these past several years.
 But, now I see I need to pay more attention to wellness and less attention to the vulnerability of advancing age.

 |The hot weather brought many animals down to the Crocodile River.|

 Fortunately, none of my issues had left me wanting to stop traveling.
-At times, it was difficult to carry on but sheer love of our lifestyle has kept me motivated to forging ahead.
+At times, it was difficult to carry on but the sheer love of our lifestyle has kept me motivated to forging ahead.
 Now that I’m feeling so well I never forget to be grateful each and every day while continuing on the mission to maintain good health.

 |Giraffes rarely bend to the ground other than to drink.
 They are vulnerable to predators in this position.|

 One’s mental health is equally important in this process and nothing could bring us more joy than the amazing relationship we share as we travel the world.
 This extended stay in South Africa, hopefully lasting until February 20, 2019, when we fly to Kenya (providing we are able to get visa extensions) means we only have 150 days remaining until we leave.